Panulirus ornatus: Breeding and migration

 Panulirus ornatus migrates annually from the Torres Strait to Yule Island in the Gulf of Papua in order to breed.
 Migration begins in mid to late August, during which ovary development, mating, and initial oviposition occur.
 Larval release occurs when the Panulirus ornatus population ends migration and arrives on the reefs of the eastern seaboard of the Gulf of Papua.

 The breeding season for Panulirus ornatus stretches from November to March or April.
 After migration to the Gulf of Papua, the sexes segregate by water depth.
 Males enter shallower water and females enter deeper water until the eggs have hatched.
 Female Panulirus ornatus produce up to three broods with a reduction in size of each subsequent brood.

 Most breeding adults are three years old.
 Mating males tend to be larger than females, with carapace lengths ranging from 100–150 mm, and that of females ranging from 90–120 mm.
 After breeding, there is high mortality in breeding adults.

 There is no return migration of breeding adults.
 Reproductive migration across the Gulf of Papua occurs in order to disperse larvae in oceanic currents that favor their distribution near the Torres Strait.
 Dispersed throughout the eastern coast of Australia, Panulirus ornatus larvae must migrate as juveniles to the adult habitat in the northern Torres Strait.
 From there, they remain in specific reef complex for 1–2 years until they are of breeding age and undertake the annual mass migration to breed.

 Aquaculture/farming

-These lobsters are great candidates for aquafarming because of their ability to grow very quickly: it only takes 18 months for P. ornatus to grow up to 1 kg in the wild.
-Those that exceed this 1 kg baseline are most desirable and are worth the most profit.
-Therefore, many Southeast Asian countries, including Vietnam and the Philippines, have tested feeding pellets in order to ensure marketable growth.
+The reason behind the wide cultivation of P. ornatus in aquaculture is because of its fast growing nature and it generally attains 1 kg in about 18 months.
+Individuals larger than 1 kg possess greater commercial value.
+Hence, formulated feed pellets have been used by many countries in Southeast Asia such as Vietnam and the Philippines in their aquaculture programs.